ALEXMORF/the-dark-dungeon/README.md

  15. Bitmap font rendering (11/20/2016)
  16. Basic ammo/reload system for pistol (11/23/2016)
  17. Added rifle and minigun into the game (11/24/2016)
- 18. Extracted out a physics simulation layer for unified physics simulations (11/28/2016)
+ 18. Extracted out a physics simulation layer to centralize all physics simulations (11/28/2016)
  19. Added force to bullets and tuned a force constant for a nice bullet recoil (11/28/2016)

 TODO List: